aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/encapsulation.md

 Method access control is also one of the ways of implementing encapsulation at the object level.

 Let us suppose a Computer is a player in some strategic board game.
-When we are writing a program for the game, we can simply create a Computer object and let is handle all the tasks  that the Computer ought to do.
+When we are writing a program for the game, we can simply create a Computer object and let it handle all the tasks that the Computer ought to do.
 Here is an outline for how the Computer might make a choice:

 ```ruby
 class Computer